adsbxchange/dump1090-fa-db-changes/README.md

 # dump1090-fa-db-changes

-Updates to the aircraft registration database provided by dump1090-fa
+`ICAO_Type_Updates.sh` contains updates to the aircraft registration database provided by dump1090-fa.
+To use it, run `sudo ./ICAO_Type_Updates.sh`.